 Reclassifications

-Certain reclassifications have been made to the prior years' statements of cash flow to conform to the presentation in the current year, which did not have a material impact on the Company's previously reported financial statements.
+Certain reclassifications have been made to the prior years' financial statements to conform to the presentation in the current year, which did not have a material impact on the Company's previously reported financial statements.

 2. SIGNIFICANT ACCOUNTING POLICIES